Accredited Weight-loss Surgery

 We have several experienced bariatric surgeons affiliated with our program, which is led by Dr. Joseph Naim.
 To learn more about our surgeons, click on the links below.

 If you’ve had weight-loss surgery or are considering it, Southern California Hospital at Culver City participates in the Persons of Size Support Group, which is held at the hospital the first Tuesday of each month in the Green Room, just off the main lobby.

 At each meeting, a guest speaker leads a support group discussion, which includes sharing successes and challenges, delicious recipes, and weight-loss tips to help build camaraderie and support.
 The groups are strictly confidential and you don't need to be a patient to participate.

 Follow-Up Care for Long-term Success

 As a center of excellence, we offer extensive post-bariatric weight-loss surgery support.
 You will be contacted by one of the bariatric surgical program specialists to assess your recovery and weight-loss management.
 This will be conducted at a minimum of 30 days, 31–90 days, 6 months, 1 year and every year thereafter for the next six years.
 In addition, on-site support groups provide support pre- and post- operation.

 We accept most commercial and government insurance plans.
 Cash-pay options also are available.
 To learn more, speak with one of our patient coordinators at (310) 836-7000 ext.
 6775.

 Our hospital is conveniently located in the heart of Culver City between Venice and Culver boulevards at 3828 Delmas Terrace.
 For more information or a referral, contact our bariatrics coordinator at (310) 836-7000 ext.
-6775 or email her.
+6775 or email him.